FidelityInternational/cicimages-tools/README.md

 ## Introduction
 This course is intended to teach good practices around Infrastructure-as-Code development.
 This course contains a set of materials which are designed to teach you how to write tests for and automate the release of the things you build.

-To undertake this course you will need a computer which you have full control over (i.e not your employer's desktop build) - It will need to be on a network with unrestricted access to the Internet (not behind locked-down corporate firewalls) as you will need to download and install a few components before you can begin.
+To undertake this course you will need a computer over which you have full control (i.e not your employer's desktop build) - It will need to be on a network with unrestricted access to the Internet (not behind locked-down corporate firewalls) as you will need to download and install a few components before you can begin.
+The computer will need to be reasonably powerful (at least 2 CPU cores and 8GB RAM) as this course relies on virtualisation and containerisation to simulate infrastructure components.

 Topics covered in this material:
 ```